prince-wayne/portfolio-2.2/Developer Notes/Daily Updates.md

-build them into there structures and add that hover affect to give slight details of skill level. place our headers and wrappers along with our group icons. neat things up some.
+build them into there structures and add that hover affect to give slight details of skill level. place our headers and wrappers along with our group icons. neat things up some.then the filling in the icons and making things nice again.

-(this is only meant to be a fifthteen mintue break, stay disipliee)

-**...** we didn't leave but we are now, so same level of adjustment, get ready to remove in line styles and add the structure into the other sections (tools & backend) then the filling in the icons and making things nice again.

 **We're back boys**